 I say gently, because just by saying the word ‘behavior’ or asking the wrong question can put even a four year old on the defensive.

-Years ago I was looking for a way to help young kids make these connections by analogy (still wedged in my brain a Reading Recovery strategy) Analogy (the RR way) helped students figure it out how to read and write more words on their own, based on prior knowledge.
+In my experience with children, providing and reinforcing positive options for dealing with tricky feelings has had the most success.
+The teacher-student relationship has to be one of trust, and the students have to be interested enough to engage with whatever material we present to them.
+Years ago I was looking for a way to help young kids make these connections by analogy (still wedged in my brain as a Reading Recovery strategy).
+Analogy (the RR way) helped students figure it out how to read and write more words on their own, based on prior knowledge.

 Once kids start to make these connections, they begin to understand that there are tools they can use to help themselves manage tricky, intense emotions.